 Finding out what started the house fire

-Families want peace of mind, to know where the fire may have originated to ensure that it cannot happen again.
-This means visiting the scene with trained experts who will look at a number of different aspects:
+Families want peace of mind, to know where and how the fire may have originated to ensure that it cannot happen again.
+Finding answers requires visiting the scene with trained experts who will look at numerous varying aspects:

 - What was the arc damage?
 (The result of a rapid release of energy, possibly because of electrical failure)